 Develop a plan with clear instructions on how to lock down different areas of the school if you are threatened by an outside force such as an active shooter.

 Establish a plan for how injured individuals will be treated.
 Keep a stocked first aid kit in every classroom.
 Teachers should check regularly to make sure all items are available.
-All key volunteers and staff should be trained in first aid and CPR procedures.
+All key volunteers and staff (related: how to hire, discipline, and fire ministry employees) should be trained in first aid and CPR procedures.

 Communicating with the Public